Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên27/05/2024

-The National Assembly Standing Committee did not approve the Supreme People's Court's proposal to rename provincial and district courts, because this does not ensure substance and is not really necessary.
+The National Assembly Standing Committee did not approve the Supreme People's Court's proposal to rename provincial and district courts, because this did not ensure substance and was not really necessary.

 According to the agenda of the 7th session of the 15th National Assembly, tomorrow morning, May 28, the National Assembly will discuss in the hall a number of contents with different opinions of the draft Law on Organization of People's Courts (amended).
 One of the contents that received many controversial opinions is the Supreme People's Court - the drafting agency - proposing to change the name of the provincial People's Court to the People's Court of Appeal, and the district People's Court to the People's Court of First Instance.